lightning/bolts/02-peer-protocol.md

   - MUST set `fee_satoshis` to a fee less than or equal to its outstanding balance, rounded down to whole satoshis.
   - MUST set `fee_satoshis` so that at least one output is not dust.
   - MUST use the last sent and received `shutdown.scriptpubkey` to generate the closing transaction specified in [BOLT #3](03-transactions.md#closing-transaction).
+  - MUST set `locktime` to the desired `nLockTime` of the closing transaction.
   - MUST set `signature` fields as valid signature using its `funding_pubkey` of:
     - `closer_output_only`: closing transaction with only the local ("closer") output.
     - `closee_output_only`: closing transaction with only the remote ("closee") output.